IS303-Steffen/p04-hair-salon-web-app/README.md

     - Include a form submit button.
 - When the form submit button is pressed, take the inputted phone number, and pass it into the `clean_phone_number()` function that you are given.
     - If the phone number isn't valid, `clean_phone_number()` will return `None`.
 If it returns `None` display a message that says `That wasn't a 10 digit number, try again` and don't look up a customer.
+        - You can display that error message just using `st.write()` but you could also use `st.warning()` instead.
+It displays text in a warning color to make the message pop out to users.
 - If the phone number is a valid 10 digit number, `clean_phone_number()` will return a 10 digit number.
 Pass that number into the provided `get_customer_if_exists()` function.
     - If `get_customer_if_exists()` can't find a matching customer with that phone number, it will return `None`.
 If it returns `None`:
         - Store the phone number in `session_state`